Cross of Saint James: Background and use

-Use

-Medieval Pilgrims embarking on the Camino de Santiago would bring a pastry with them on their way to St. James' shrine in Galicia.
 Since the early part of the 20th century, the cross has been used as a decorative element on the almond pastry Tarta de Santiago.
 A traditional Galician dessert made from ground almonds, the top of the pie is decorated with powdered sugar, masked by an imprint of the cross which gives the dessert its name.

 A red cross on a white field is a common design for a Christian cross.
 The cross is the symbol of the crucifixion, the white color symbolizing purity, and the red color symbolizes the blood of Christ.
 A red Cross of Saint James, with flourished arms and scalloped top, over a field of white was the emblem of the 12th-century Spanish Order of Santiago and Portuguese Military Order of Saint James of the Sword.
 Both were named after James the Greater.

-In Spain, the Order of Santiago, a religious and military order founded in the 12th century, was founded to protect the pilgrims on the Camino, and to defend Christendom against the Moors then on the Iberian Peninsula.
-Knights of the order wore the cross stamped on the their standards and white capes.
+In Spain, the Order of Santiago, a religious and military order, was founded in the 12th century to protect the pilgrims on the Camino, and to defend Christendom against the Moors then on the Iberian Peninsula.
+Knights of the order wore the cross stamped on their standards and white capes.
+The Military Order of Saint James of the Sword in Portugal also use the symbol as part of its insignia.

-On the Camino, the cross is often seen with a Pilgrim's scallop to mark the way of the pilgrimage.
-It is said that the "fitchy" shape originated in the era of the Crusades, when the knights took with them small crosses with sharpened bottoms to stick them in the ground and carry out their daily devotions.
+The three fleurs-de-lis represent the "honor without stain," which is in reference to the character of the Apostles.
+The sword is said to represent both the manner of his martyrdom, as he was beheaded with a sword, and James' role in the Battle of Clavijo.
+In Spain, the cross is also related to James' role at the mythical battle, wherein the saint appeared to Ramiro I of Asturias after the king prayed to him as the patron saint of Galicia for help leading the army to victory over the Moors.